MoYVR/python_Project_Goal-Tracker/README.md

 # python_Projects
-App that count the time for a deadline
+App that counts the time for a deadline